 If heading further south in South America, remember to pack some warmer clothes, especially during the Southern Hemisphere’s winter months.

 Brazil produces or imports most of the major international brands of spirit.
 Brazilian beer is a light lager that is served in draught form (chopp) or bottled.
-Popular brands in Rio include Brahma, Antartica, Bohemia, Cerpa, Kaiser, Devassa and Skol.
+Popular brands in Rio include Brahma, Antartica, Bohemia, Cerpa, and Devassa.

 The legal age to purchase an alcoholic drink in Brazil is 18.
 There is zero tolerance to drink and drive.